mjykxz17/tp/docs/UserGuide.md

 * Deletes a single person at the specified `INDEX`, OR one or more persons by exact `NAME`(s).
 Do not mix index and names in the same command.
 * The index refers to the index number shown in the displayed person list.
 The index must be a positive integer: 1, 2, 3, …
-* For deletion by name, each `NAME` must match a contact’s full name exactly (case-insensitive).
-If multiple contacts share the same exact name, **all** contacts of the same name are deleted.
-* When deleting multiple persons by name, PropertyPal will first show a confirmation prompt listing the persons to be deleted; add `yes` to proceed.
-* Deleting multiple names is all‑or‑nothing: if any given name is not found, nobody is deleted and an error listing the missing names is shown.

-+ Note about deletion by name:
++ Deletion by name:
-    + When you provide a `NAME` to delete (e.g., `delete n/John Doe`), PropertyPal will now match and delete all persons whose full name exactly matches `John Doe` (case-insensitive matching is used internally).
+    + When providing a `NAME` to delete (e.g., `delete n/John Doe`), PropertyPal will match and delete **all** persons whose full name exactly matches `John Doe` (case-insensitive matching is used internally).
 If the name matches multiple entries, the application will display a confirmation warning listing all matched entries and append a note such as:
         +  `Note: Multiple entries found for 'John Doe' — all matching entries will be deleted.`
         +  You can then type `yes` to confirm or `no` to abort.<br>
            ![deleting multiple names](images/deleteMultipleNames.png)
+    + If any given name is not found, nobody is deleted and an error listing the missing names is shown.

 Examples:
 * `list` followed by `delete 2` deletes the 2nd person in PropertyPal.